1362136/SPO-Plus-Training-Package/README.md

 ### Functions
 The package provides functions for evaluating the SPO-Plus and the SPO loss between predicted and true parameters.
 The SPO-Plus loss function is a convex surrogate of the SPO loss function; so the SPO-Plus loss function is used for training the prediction model and the SPO loss function is used as a metric of accuracy.
 In order to use the loss functions, an SPOPlus object must be created.

 1. Constructor for generating an instance the SPOPlus class.
 Each input of the data set corresponds to a output label vector which is an objective coefficient vector for a scenario of the optimization model.
 The indices of  input vectors in the tensor X should be in numerical correspondence with the scenarios of the multisceanrio model.
-Also, each scenario should have the same constraints and decision variables; the objective coefficients are the only parametrs that change across scenarios.
+Also, each scenario should have the same constraints and decision variables; the objective coefficients are the only parameters that change across scenarios.
 ```python
 def __init__(self,X,optim_model,train_test):
 '''